OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

 Auth Attributes
 --------------------------------------------------------------------------------

-After succesfully executing onehost create with -t option, your default editor will open.
+After successfully executing onehost create with -t option, your default editor will open.
 An example follows of how you can complete this area:

 .. code::

-    EC2_ACCESS = "this_is_my_ec2_access_key_identificator"
+    EC2_ACCESS = "this_is_my_ec2_access_key_identifier"
     EC2_SECRET = "this_is_my_ec2_secret_key"
     REGION_NAME = "us-east-1"
     CAPACITY = [
         M1SMALL = "3",
         M1LARGE = "1" ]

-In this example we put first our pair of identificators required by Amazon:
+The first two attributes have the authentication info required by AWS:

 - **EC2_ACCESS**: Amazon AWS Access Key
 - **EC2_SECRET**: Amazon AWS Secret Access Key

-This information will be encrypted at the same time that you creates the host, so in the host template the values of the EC2_ACCESS and EC2_SECRET attributes will be encrypted.
+This information will be encrypted as soon as the host is created.
+In the host template the values of the ``EC2_ACCESS`` and ``EC2_SECRET`` attributes will be encrypted.

 - **REGION_NAME**: it's the name of AWS region that your account uses to deploy machines.

-If we look at the example we see "us-east-1" as our region, you can check this information if you look at EC2 web console.
+In the example the region is set to `us-east-1`, you can get this information at the EC2 web console.

-- **CAPACITY**: You can define this array to indicate the size and number of ec2 machines that your opennebula host will handle, you can see your ec2_driver.conf instance_types section to know the supported names, remember that point ('.') nottation isn't permitted so you can ignore it (m1.small => M1SMALL).
+- **CAPACITY**: This attribute sets the size and number of EC2 machines that your OpenNebula host will handle, you can see ``instance_types`` section in ``ec2_driver.conf`` file to know the supported names.
+Dot ('.') is not permitted, you have to delete it and capitalize the names (``m1.small`` => ``M1SMALL``).

 .. _context_ec2: